How can you use casino statistics in content marketing?

 - Develop an editorial plan that maps data insights to specific content types and channels

-- Create templates for visualising statistics within content (charts, tables, infographics)
+- Create templates for visualizing statistics within content (charts, tables, infographics)

 - Run controlled tests (A/B or multivariate) on headlines, structures, and CTAs